BrooksPatton/barkwire-react-fe/README.md

 We will be paying more attention to the App.js file as we create a basic router, and add in a nav link.

 This also means that we have to install the react-router-dom npm module.

+## Step four, A component and the route for it

+Time to create a DogList component and setting up the route to display it.